informalsystems/hermes/guide/src/tutorials/more-chains/build-the-topology.md

 hermes config validate
 ```

-If the command runs succesfully, the output should be:
+If the command runs successfully, the output should be:

 ```
 SUCCESS "configuration is valid"